chaance/curium/README.md

 </h1>

 > Curium is a fork of the [Carbon Design System](https://www.carbondesignsystem.com).
 > Curium is one of the most radioactive isolable elements.
-Therefor one should
+As such one should
 > expect this fork to be a bit less stable than its source until further notice.
 I'd
 > not recommend using this fork for anything serious at this point.
 >